-Food and nutrition are vital to health and welfare and our research addresses key governmental and societal priorities in the twenty-first century such as ageing, obesity, food production and food security.
+Food and nutrition are vital to health and welfare and our research addresses key UK and global governmental and societal priorities in the twenty-first century such as ageing, obesity, food production and food security.

 • As a research student you will be based in one of our research institutes or schools and be supervised by research-active staff.

 • Depending on your topic, you may be involved in running laboratory trials (molecular analyses, assays, animal studies), human intervention trials, or testing perceptions and attitudes through sensory testing and/or questionnaire-based surveys.

 • You have access to specialist equipment and facilities appropriate to your area of study.

 • Research students in this area come from different subject backgrounds such as biochemistry, biology, biomedical sciences, physiology, microbiology, genetics and molecular biology, and we consider applications from students from all life sciences and social sciences disciplines.

 Our research covers a broad spectrum – from molecular studies, addressing links between nutrition and genes, through to research on diet and public health.
 Many of our studies address these issues from differing viewpoints.

 For example, work on food quality explores both consumer and producer perspectives including aspects of sensory evaluation, consumer acceptability and the effects of agronomic and production environments on nutrient and phytochemical composition of food.

 Our interest in the biochemistry of foods extends to pharmacology through the study of medicinal properties of plants.